kuznia-rdzeni/coreblocks/docs/shared_structs/Implementation/RS_impl.md

 ### Read row

 Input:
-- `position` - identifier of RS row, which should be read
+- `position` - identifier of RS row which should be read

 Output:
 - `opcode` - instruction identifier for FU